Everyone wants to know the top 3 Medicare Supplement Plans for 2019. Go ahead and take a guess, maybe you’ll be right.

 Plan N is our top-ranked Medicare Supplement Plan for 2019.
 We like it because it has a great set of benefits at a relatively low monthly rate.

 In fact, the major difference between Plan N and more expensive plans is that with Plan N, you may have to make a small co-pay when you get medical treatment – up to $20 at the doctor’s office and up to $50 for an emergency room visit.

-If you prefer to share some of the cost in exchange for a lower premium every month, Plan N could be a good choice for you.
+If you prefer to share some of the costs in exchange for a lower premium every month, Plan N could be a good choice for you.
 Here are Plan N’s other benefits:

 - An extra 365 days of hospitalization coverage after your Original Medicare benefits have been used up.

-- Payment of the 20 percent Medicare Part B coinsurance (but you will be responsible for a $20-$50 copay)
+- Payment of the 20 percent Medicare Part B coinsurance (but you will be responsible for a $20-$50 copays)

 - The first three pints of blood needed for a medical procedure

 - Hospice and skilled nursing facility coinsurance or copayments

 - The Medicare Part A deductible of $1,340

 - Foreign travel emergencies, up to plan limits